Tech-at-DU/React-Fundamentals-tutorial/P04-Dynamic-Data/content.md

 `Warning: Each child in a list should have a unique "key" prop.`

 This is specific to React and it's Virtual DOM.
+The virtual DOM is used to manage your components and the browser's DOM.

 For the Virtual DOM to be efficient, it needs to know which items have been changed.
 In the case of a list, it does not know which items in the list have been changed, unless each item has something to identify it uniquely.

-We use the key prop for this.
-A key can be any value as long it is unique for each element in a list.
+Use the key prop for this.
+A key can be *any* value as long it is *unique for each element in a list*.

-For example, see how we assign the `title` to be the `key` for `POPOSSpace`:
+The `title` is unique to each element in the list making it a good choice for a key.

 ```js
 const spaces = data.map(( { title, address, images } ) => {